saluja-ji/k8s-stateless-service/README.md

 All resources are deployed inside a dedicated Kubernetes namespace for isolation.

+## Repository structure
+.
+├── app/ # Minimal stateless application
+├── docker/ # Dockerfile for the application
+├── k8s/ # Kubernetes manifests
+├── scripts/ # Deployment helper scripts
+├── diagrams/ # Architecture diagram
+└── README.md

 ---

-## Why this project exists

-Many beginner Kubernetes projects stop at *“it runs”*.
-This project goes one step further and focuses on:

-- how Kubernetes decides when traffic should reach a pod
-- how applications scale safely
+## Notes & limitations

+- Autoscaling is CPU-based and reactive
+- No persistent storage (by design)
-- how failures are handled automatically
+- Secrets are handled using Kubernetes Secrets only
-- how configuration is separated from application code
+- TLS and advanced routing depend on the ingress controller

-These are the basics of **real-world DevOps and platform engineering**.
+These choices are intentional to keep the project simple and focused.

 ---

-## Repository structure